AKheli/RepBench/Scenarios/README.md

 - **Is used for training in all scenarios.**

 ts_length:
-- M = max; N varies between 20% and 100% of the series;
+- M = max; N varies between 30% and 100% of the series growing equally at the start and the end, since more information on both sides might give a better repair.
-- The first time series is contaminated with ~10% anomalies each anomaly has length max(10,1% of N max).
+- The first time series is contaminated with ~5% of N max anomalies each anomaly has length max(10,1% of N max) and only the initial 30% of the time series are contaminated.

 a_length:
 - N = max; M = max;